Post-baccalaureate application with a $60 application fee (apply here).

 Documentation of Academic Breadth

 Document a minimum of 60 hours of work with elementary and middle level school children within the past two years.
 At least 30 of these hours must be in U.S. K-9 public school classrooms.
 These hours must be completed prior to the application deadline.
 Additional hours of observation and experience in public school settings are highly recommended.
-The documentation of hours form is available online or in the certification packet, and may be duplicated.
+The documentation of hours form is available online and may be duplicated.

 Minimum Grade Point Average